 Security Check for Job Hunting

 If your security check holds any surprises then it might be a good idea to consider whether the information is necessary to reveal.
-If the HR department thinks there is something fishy, or if one of your references ‘let slip’ then you may lose a job you would fit well.
+If the HR department thinks there is something fishy, or if one of your references ‘lets something slip’ then you may lose a job that you would otherwise do well at.

 No one can ask you personal information in a job interview.
 But that doesn’t mean you shouldn’t make sure your recruiter, or recruitment firm know of any problems.
 The teamwork relationship built here is vital to your career success.
 Do not put this in your resume.

 Have you ever gone bankrupt?
 Are there extenuating circumstances?
 There are levels of management which may require access to your financial records.

 There are many who believe that your personal life is a reflection of your true, or core, beliefs and attitudes.
 This is why it is important to make sure you explain anything that might be revealed at a later point.